ralfspoeth/json/README.md

 classes for `JsonString`s, and standard conversion from `double` to `int` and `long` for `JsonNumber`s. `JsonBoolean` are converted to 1 and 0 for `TRUE` and `FALSE`, respectively.

+These functions are provided with and without a default value as their second parameter.
+`intValue(Element elem, int def)` accepts `null` elements and return the `def`ault instead;
+the method fails with `IllegalArgumentException` for `Aggregate`s.
+The companion methods work likewise.

+There is no direct support for `byte`, `char`, `short` and `float` which is very much in line with the choices of Java's functions and stream design.

 ## String Conversion